connectordb/connectordb.io/_docs/datasets/index.rst

 Datasets
 =============

-.. warning:: The Dataset API is still undergoing heavy development, and as such might change quite a bit before the final version of ConnectorDB 0.3.0 is released.
+.. warning:: The Dataset Documentation is under construction.

 Datasets are one of the most powerful features of ConnectorDB.
 The underlying issue is simple: You have multiple streams of data being gathered at the same time.
 Each stream is independent, so they do not have synchronized timestamps.